Vonage/vivid-3/libs/components/README.md

 - Fonts

-  - `fonts/spezia.css` - Loads the *Spezia* variable font and specifies its font face definition. *Spezia* is Vonage's branded font and is required by most Vivid components
+  - `fonts/spezia.css` - Loads the *Spezia* variable font and specifies its font face definition. *Spezia* is Vonage's branded font and is required by most Vivid components. folder also contains the font files.

 - Typography